Armand Salomon

-Armand Salomon (born 2 February 1962) is a Dutch basketball coach.
-He currently serves as a director for Feyenoord Basketbal of the Dutch Basketball League (DBL).
-From 2014 until 2018, he coached Rotterdam.
+Armand Salomon (born 2 February 1962) is a Dutch basketball coach and executive.
+He currently serves as the Technical Director for Rotterdam City Basketball of the Dutch Basketball League (DBL).
+From 2014 until 2018, and in 2023, he coached Rotterdam.

 Coaching career

 On 16 May 2014, Salomon was appointed head coach of Rotterdam Basketbal.
 In May 2018, Rotterdam reached the DBL semi-finals for the first time in 12 years, after upsetting Den Bosch in the quarter-finals, 1–2.

 On 23 June 2018, Salomon became director of Feyenoord Basketball, the new name of the club, while Richard den Os took over head coaching duties.

+After five years without coaching, Salomon took over Feyenoord again in April 2023 after he and the management had made the decision to fire head coach Toon van Helfteren.
+He later returned to being the technical director again.